groupdocs-search/GroupDocs.Search-for-.NET/Showcases/GroupDocs.Search-UI/README.md

 # Pre-Requisites

-* Visual Studio 2012 or later.
+* Visual Studio 2012 or later
 * Any latest browsers (Firefox, Chrome ,IE9 or greater, Safari etc.)
-* GroupDocs.Search 16.10.0
+* GroupDocs.Search 17.12

 # Installation

-* Visual Studio 2012 or Later.
+* Visual Studio 2015 or Later
 * Download the code, open it in MS Visual Studio 2012
-* Download *GroupDocs.Search 16.10.0* Or add from Nuget.
+* Download *GroupDocs.Search 17.12* Or add from Nuget
-* Add the Reference of GroupDocs.Search into the project.
+* Add the Reference of GroupDocs.Search into the project
-* Update the required or missing libraries from Nuget.
+* Update the required or missing libraries from Nuget
-* Run the code.
+* Run the code

 # Apply Licence

 * Open Engine folder and Licensing.cs
-* Set license file path in fullPathToLicense variable.
+* Set license file path in fullPathToLicense variable

 ### Add Missing APIs